rjeschke/weel/weel.md

 If you have a look at the runtime class, you won't see many `new` operators.
 Values on the stack get 'copied', not cloned, except for the case when the user really needs a `Value`, then I have to clone it.
-This gives a large speed benefit but hinders the garbage collector to do its job (because references don't get removed when changing the type of a value).
-You can always use `Runtime.wipeStack()` to clean unsused references and maybe I'll sacrifice some performance to clean values when they get 'popped', to minimize the memory footprint.

 #### Weel stacks                    {#stacks}